robotology/iit-ibm/README.md

 <a name='browser'></a>
 ## Client (Browser)

-This section describes how a YarpJS server communicates with the browser. **This section is in alpha and it is likely to be subject to changes**
+This section describes how a yarp.js server communicates with the browser. **This section is in alpha and it is likely to be subject to changes**

-**Note** YarpJS uses the websocket library [Socket.io](http://socket.io/) to exchange messages between server and the browser.
+**Note** yarp.js uses the websocket library [Socket.io](http://socket.io/) to exchange messages between server and the browser.
 However, the node.js wrapper and the browser communication are completely decoupled, so you can implement your own communication protocol.

 <a name='browser-server-setup'></a>
 ### Setup for the Server